tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Passwall

-**Casting Time/Duration**: 10 minutes**/**1 minute
+**Casting Time/Duration:** 10 minutes**/**1 minute

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You create a passage through any solid material.
+**Effect:** You create a passage through any solid material.
 You choose the orientation of the passage relative to the surface you touch.
 The passage is medium in size.
 The passage can be as deep as you want.
 This ritual does not conceal the passage from anyone or bar anyone from entering.
 A creature inside the passage when it closes takes 5d10 damage and is ejected to the nearest end of the passage.
 This ritual does not affect the structural integrity of a cavern or a wall; the passage is a twist in space, not an actual shifting of material.

 #### Reverse Portal

-**Casting Time/Duration**: 10 minutes**/**Special
+**Casting Time/Duration:** 10 minutes**/**Special

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You create a shortcut across the fabric of the world, linking your location with a [permanent teleportation circle](#linked-portal) elsewhere on the same plane.
+**Effect:** You create a shortcut across the fabric of the world, linking your location with a [permanent teleportation circle](#linked-portal) elsewhere on the same plane.
 As part of performing this ritual, you sketch out a 10-foot-diameter circle in rare chalks and inks.
 Alternatively, you can use a permanent teleportation circle, which reduces the component cost to 150 gp and grants you a +5 bonus to your Arcana skill check.

-**Skill Check**: At the ritual's completion, make an Arcana skill check.
+**Skill Check:** At the ritual's completion, make an Arcana skill check.
 The result determines the duration that the portal remains open.

 | Arcana Skill Check Result | Portal Duration |
 | ------------------------- | --------------- |